ReemAlharbi2/Journal-App-frontend/journal/README.md

 - Favorite/Pin Notes: Let users mark important notes as favorites or pin them to the top.
 - Log out

-## Challenges
-- It was challenging to securely implement login and signup
-- I faced issues with making sure the frontend correctly fetches and display data from the Django backend.

 ## Installation Instructions
  - clone the Repostry